erikrose/blessings/docs/intro.rst

 Requirements
 ------------

-*Blessed* is tested with Python 2.7, 3.4, and 3.5 on Debian Linux, Mac, and FreeBSD.
+*Blessed* is tested with Python 2.7, 3.4, 3.5, 3.6, and 3.7 on Linux, Mac, and
+FreeBSD.
+Windows support was just added in October 2019, thanks to kind contributions from :ghuser:`avylove`, give it a try, and please report any strange issues!

 Further Documentation
 ---------------------